bocan/toolbox-ec2/README.md

 ## Customizations

-* If you have network access to whichever AWS network you're building this in, you could just chose a private subnet.
+* If you have network access to whichever AWS network you're building this in, you could just choose a private subnet.

 * If you *really* want ssh access from anywhere, you could tell it your address is 0.0.0.0 - but, the network prefix is purposely hardcoded to /32.
 You'd need to change that too.